canonical/jaas-documentation/how-to/add_controller_no_dns.rst

 The :doc:`add_controller` doc is a full guide on how to setup a controller, provide it with a load balancer front-end and use the load-balancer to terminate TLS connections.
 This guide provides a simplified setup that shows how to get a controller up and running with JIMM without the need for a load-balancer and a DNS address.

-This guide is intended for testing and development purposes only as the Juju controller cannot be created in an HA (high availability) setup.
+This guide is intended for testing and development purposes only as the Juju controller cannot be created in an HA (high-availability) setup.

 Prerequisites
 -------------